jodokus31/factorio/README.md

 ## The Spice Rack - Time display
 Simple Time display similar to playtime mod by thuejk.
 (Credits to thuejk for looking up code)

+## The Spice Rack - Turret Inspector
+The ammo levels of gun turrets are getting inspected:
+If ammo is equal or below a player defined mark (default: 8) a grey warning is shown on map.
+If ammo gets empty a red warning is shown on map

+### Commands
+There are some command line commands:\
+/spice_rack_active_turrets - displays a technical overview over turrets\
+/spice_rack_rebuild_turrets - rebuild turrets lists\

+### Options
+Show turrets warnings - If disabled, no warnings are shown at all for current player\
+Low ammo indicator - If ammo is lower or equal this value, the turret is marked grey

+### Technical background
+The mods keeps track over all placed turrets and investigates the inventory. \
+\
+To ensure performance, the turrets are handled not all at once, but they are distributed over a timespan of ~10 sec.
+When a turret is added, it's assign to an alternating slot.
+One slot is handled each interval of 26 ticks.
+The amount of slots is a prime value: 23.
+26*23 ticks ->  598 ticks ~ 2 min.

 ## The Spice Rack - Core
 Core functions for Spice Rack